 Permit Framingham: Plan - Build - Grow

-Become part of the Permit Framingham: Plan - Build - Grow initiative by locating and growing your business in Framingham.
+Become part of the Permit Framingham: Plan - Build - Grow initiative by building your project or growing your business in Framingham.

 About the Program

 After Framingham became a Chapter 43D: Expedited Permitting Community in 2013, the City decided to recreate its entire permitting process.
 Framingham envisioned a permitting process that was easy to use and navigate for all projects, no matter the size.

 Framingham has developed an efficient procedure to guide applicants and potential applicants through the permitting process.

 Below is the five stage project development and review process.
 Click the headers of each stage to be taken to the specific stage webpage, or view a chart showing the overview of the Applicant Development Process (PDF).

 Stage one helps an Applicant generate an idea for a project, gain a better understanding of what can be done on the site, and learn the steps required.
 During Stage One a meeting will be held with the Planning Board Administrator and Building Commissioner to discuss possible options available for the property.
 If an Applicant already has a project idea for a site, this stage may be skipped.

 Stage Two allows Applicants that have an identified property, preliminary documentation regarding the property, and basic site plans and/or architectural plans to meet with the Technical Review Team (TRT) to determine which licenses and permits are required.
 The TRT will provide comments and clearly layout the necessary process for each license and permit.

 Stage Three is when the application(s) are filed with the appropriate Permit Granting Authority as prescribed in stage two.